Alan-Z1/Alan_Z_BSE_Portfolio/index.md

 ﻿# Object Avoiding Robot
-A robot that can avoid obstacles in its way when moving by sensing them with n ultrasonic distance sensor.
+A robot that can avoid obstacles in its way when moving by sensing them with an ultrasonic distance sensor.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|